- 0800 404 202

 Ready to join?

-Click the Invest with confidence image to join our NZ Funds KiwiSaver scheme in 2 minutes.
+Click here to join our NZ Funds KiwiSaver scheme in 2 minutes.

 Want to find out more?
 Simply give Mark Jones a call on 0800 404 202 or send him a message.